 To understand the economic order formula, you’ve first got to understand how inventory costs are calculated.
-To find your total cost, you’ve got to add the price of your inventory items to the cost of storing those items and the manufacturing costs for your orders.
+To find your total cost, you’ve got to add the price of your inventory items to the cost of storing those items—as well as the manufacturing costs for your orders.

 The formula for total cost looks like this: